NateEag/nateeag.com/pages/software/ideas.md

 the texture and coloration of paper would make it look much more like the genuine item.

-I doubt I will ever write this program - it would be highly entertaining, but it seems to have little practical value, and I care about my other ideas more.
+I doubt I will ever work on this - it would be highly entertaining, but it seems to have little practical value, and I care about my other ideas more.